Kwasiiii/DWP-API-Test/README.md

 This API was built using Python/Django framework.

 ### To Run
-From root directory to run the following command to pipevn shell to run server:
+From root directory, run the following command to pipevn shell to run server:

+ - pipenv shell
  - pip install -r requirements.txt (to install all packages if needed)
- -   pipenv shell
  - python manage.py runserver

 ## How to use
 After the server is up and running use http://localhost:8000/ with the following endpoint;